LiuYuancheng/ChatGPT_on_CTF/doc/testCases/shell_shock.md

    	C[shall_shock-CVEs knowledge] --> |CVE2014-6278| D
    	E[Web request handling knowledge] --> |curl http request cmd| D
-    D[Shall_shock attack on web OpenCGI] -->|result| F H[linux sysetm knowlege] -->|linux file structure| F H[linux sysetm knowlege] -->|linux serach cmd| F F[Result analysis]-->|result| G
+    D[Shall_shock attack on web OpenCGI] -->|result| F H[linux sysetm knowledge] -->|linux file structure| F H[linux sysetm knowledge] -->|linux serach cmd| F F[Result analysis]-->|result| G
     G[Capture the flag]
 ```

-We can see even the problem solving steps is not exactly linear, it still belongs to the  **Question mode 1** ( participant needs know a lot knowledge but only take few steps to solve the challenge) we introduced in the project readme **Result Analysis** session.
+We can see even the problem solving steps is not exactly linear, it still belongs to the  **Challenge Question mode A1** ( participant needs know a lot knowledge but only take few steps to solve the challenge) which we introduced in the project readme **Result Analysis** session.
 And one of the AI-LLM can solve the problem which also verify our conclusion.